Great Crested Newt Survey: Protected Species Surveys

 When and Why are Great Crested Newt Surveys Required?

-Great Crested Newts are European a protected species, it is therefore, an offence to intentionally harm or destroy this type of species, or its habitat.
+Great Crested Newts are a European protected species (EPS); it is, therefore, an offence to intentionally harm or destroy this type of species or its terrestrial habitat.
 Surveys for great crested newts are usually required for planning applications for projects which may affect great crested newt populations.
 Planning applications would then be assessed by local planning authorities.

-This type of survey should always be carried out by a qualified and experienced Ecologist with a Natural England Great Crested Newt Licence.
+This type of survey should always be carried out by a qualified and experienced Ecologist with a protected species licence.

-If newts are unlikely to be present within an area, or if the planned development would have no impact on the GCN population, a survey may not be needed.
+If newts are unlikely to be present within an area, or if the planned development would have no impact on the great crested newt population, a survey may not be needed.
+Local planning authorities are now beginning to request great crested newt surveys more frequently as a way to promote the conservation of habitats for this species.

 Great Crested Newt Survey Methodology